 On July 22, 2015, we entered into a new lease agreement (the "O'Brien Lease") with respect to the O'Brien Premises.
 The term of the O'Brien Lease is one hundred thirty-two (132) months, commencing on the date that is the later of April 15, 2016 or the date on which the O'Brien Premises landlord has substantially completed certain shell improvements and tenant improvements.
-Based on the currently agreed construction schedule, the O'Brien Lease will commence no earlier than June 15, 2016 and we believe that substantial completion of the improvements will occur no earlier than August 1, 2016.
+Based on the currently agreed construction schedule, the O'Brien Lease is expected to commence in the third quarter of 2016.
 Base monthly rent will be abated for the first six (6) months of the lease term and thereafter will be \$540,000 per month during the first year of the lease term, with specified annual increases thereafter until reaching \$711,000 per month during the last twelve (12) months of the lease term.
 We were required to pay \$2,160,000 in prepaid rent which will be applied to the monthly rent installments due for the first to fourth months after the rent abatement period.
-We were required to establish a deposit of \$4.5 million in the form of a letter of credit in October 2015; and, as such, \$4.5 million was recorded in "Long-term restricted cash" in the condensed consolidated balance sheet as of both March 31, 2016 and December 31, 2015.
+We were required to establish a deposit of \$4.5 million in the form of a letter of credit in October 2015; and, as such, \$4.5 million was recorded in "Long-term restricted cash" in the condensed consolidated balance sheet as of both June 30, 2016 and December 31, 2015.
 The landlord is obligated to construct certain shell improvements at the landlord's cost and expense and provide us with improvement allowances in the amount of \$12.6 million.